LucasGarcia07/Analytics/README.md

-# Solutions for data analysis and machinelearning with Go and Julia
+# Solutions for data analysis and Machine Learning with Go and Julia